 A press release from the U.S. Attorney:

-Each count of mail and wire fraud carries a maximum penalty of 20 years in prison and a $250,000 fine, and restitution is mandatory.
-If convicted, the court must impose a reasonable sentence under federal statutes and the advisory United States Sentencing Guidelines.
+Transporting a minor across state lines to engage in prostitution carries a mandatory minimum sentence of 10 years and a maximum of life in prison and a $250,000 fine.
+If convicted, the Court must impose a reasonable sentence under federal sentencing statutes and the advisory United States Sentencing Guidelines.